In February 2020 we undertook a satisfaction survey with our community to gauge perceptions of Council’s performance.

-On our behalf, Micromex Research is calling more than 400 residents on landlines and mobiles to gain a robust and representative sample of the entire community.
+On our behalf, Micromex Research called over 400 residents on landlines and mobiles to gain a robust and representative sample of our entire community.

-The information collected is used to assess the community’s views of how their council is performing, what it’s doing well and also to identify any gaps in service.
+The Community Satisfaction Survey is carried out every two years to assess community views of how we are performing, what is going well and also to identify any gaps in our service to you.

 The calls are made on a random selection basis and only residents over 18 can participate.
 AlburyCity employees and immediate their families cannot take part.

-The 2018 survey found that the community rated AlburyCity at 3.57 out of 5 for satisfaction with the 'performance of Council, not just on one or two issues, but across all areas of responsibility'
+The 2020 survey found that the community rated AlburyCity at 3.68/5 for satisfaction with the 'performance of Council, not just on one or two issues, but across all areas of responsibility'

-A number of indicators were found to be the most important in ensuring our community is satisfied.
-By addressing these indicators in particular, AlburyCity hopes to improve overall community satisfaction.
+A number of indicators were found to be the most important in ensuring our community remains satisfied.
+By addressing these indicators in particular, we hope to improve overall community satisfaction.

-The top five key drivers of community satisfaction are:
+The top five key drivers of community satisfaction in 2020 and 2018 were:

 |Satisfaction with the level of communication||Long term planning for Albury|